talkable/talkable-docs/source/integration/magento2.rst

    .. image:: /_static/img/magento2/access1.jpg

 2. Then select **Talkable** |rarr| **Talkable Configuration** from the list of available configurations.
-   If you have multiple stores, select desired Store View you want to change settings for.
+   If you have multiple stores, select the desired Store View you want to change settings for.

    .. image:: /_static/img/magento2/access2.jpg